-The old man embraced him tight and said, “My dear, one day you had snatched my hand's doll, now you are taking away the doll of my life.
+The old man embraced him tight and said, “My dear, one day you had snatched the dolls I'd made, now you are taking away the doll of my life.

 The granddaughter put her arms around the old man’s neck and whispered to him, “Dada, with you in tow.”